How reaction-diffusion PDEs approximate the large-population limit of stochastic particle models: Introduction

 Due to their mathematical complexity and high dimensionality, PBSRD models are typically studied by Monte Carlo simulations approximating the underlying stochastic process of molecules diffusing and reacting.
 This is often computationally expensive, particularly in systems with large populations for which the dynamics are well-approximated as deterministic.
 In order to deal with this issue, coarse-grained models were developed in \cite{LLN:2019,IMS:2020} by proving the large population mean-field limit of the measure-valued stochastic process (MVSP) tracing the empirical distribution of the particles.
 In this limit the empirical distribution can be rigorously shown to satisfy an evolution equation for which the corresponding limiting density satisfies a system of partial-integro differential equations (PIDEs), e.q.~\cref{Eq:density_formula_PIDEs} in Section~\ref{S:GeneralSetup}.
 We subsequently call these PIDEs the mean-field model (\textbf{MFM}).
 In contrast to the \textbf{SM}, the nonlocal \textbf{MFM} retains the detailed spatial reaction mechanisms of the underlying PBSRD model.

-The goal of this paper is to study the relationship between the formal \textbf{SM} and the coarse-grained and rigorously derived \textbf{MFM} for PBSRD systems.
+\commentab{The new contributions of this paper} are to study the relationship between the formal \textbf{SM} and the coarse-grained and rigorously derived \textbf{MFM} for PBSRD systems.
 We show that the \textbf{SM} can be interpreted as an asymptotic approximation to the more general \textbf{MFM} when the underlying reactive interaction kernels are averaging and short-range.
 In particular, we prove that the solution to the \textbf{MFM} converges to the solution of the \textbf{SM} for such kernels as the kernel's width approaches zero.
 The convergence is proven to be second order in the approximation parameter that captures the kernel width, see Theorem~\ref{thm:convTwoModels}.
-We also demonstrate by numerical simulations the convergence as the kernel width approaches zero of the \textbf{MFM} to the \textbf{SM}, show how well the \textbf{MFM} and \textbf{SM} agree with the average concentration fields of PBSRD models, and demonstrate that when the reactive interaction distance between two particles is not sufficiently "small" the \textbf{SM} may provide a poor approximation to either the \textbf{MFM} or mean concentration fields of the PBSRD models.
+We also demonstrate by numerical simulations the convergence as the kernel width approaches zero of the \textbf{MFM} to the \textbf{SM}, show how well the \textbf{MFM} and \textbf{SM} agree with the average concentration fields of PBSRD models, and demonstrate that when the reactive interaction distance between two particles is not sufficiently "small" the \textbf{SM} may provide a poor approximation to either the \textbf{MFM} or mean concentration fields of the PBSRD models. \commentab{To illustrate a biologically-relevant case where the MFM is needed, we conclude with a simple model motivated by our recent study of T-cell receptor signaling~\cite{ZI:2020}.
+There it is not immediately clear how to even define an appropriate SM.
+In contrast, we demonstrate that the (well-defined) MFM correctly reproduces the qualitative steady-state behavior of the underlying particle model observed in~\cite{ZI:2020}.}